ahmed123ya/internshiptask16/readme.md

 ##  Features

-- Real-time chat interface with AJAX (no page refresh)
+- Real-time chat with AJAX (no page reload)
-- Sentiment detection (Positive, Negative, Neutral)
+- Sentiment analysis using **VADER** (default) or **TextBlob**
-- Dynamic replies based on detected sentiment
+- Custom replies for each sentiment
-- Chat bubbles and fade-in animations
+- Chat bubbles for both user and bot
-- Lightweight and beginner-friendly NLP with TextBlob
+- Typing animation for Sentie
+- Initial greeting on page load
+- Clean UI with optional model selection

 ---